 Love’s role as a parent of two high-spirited boys inspires, shapes, and informs her advocacy efforts.
 Love’s professional background is in the areas of system analytics, physics, and education.
 After starting to breastfeed her two children with special needs, Love began volunteering in the fields of lactation support, universal access, and community support.

-With a focus on the intersection of race equity and inclusive design, over the past few years Love has had the opportunity to view community breastfeeding support from two different perspectives as the director of a volunteer driven breastfeeding advocacy group, Breastfeed Durham, and working as a Community Health Worker for the Durham County Health Department.
-Love is now transitioning her focus to statewide and national first food equity projects.
-Believing that the creation of a breastfeeding family friendly community can start to ameliorate inequities, she works to promote avenues of support for human milk feeding families, as well as advocates for policies that protect families rights, in order that each family may meet their own personal goals.
+With a focus on the intersection of race equity and inclusive design, over the past few years Love has had the opportunity to view community breastfeeding support from two different perspectives—as the director of a volunteer driven breastfeeding advocacy group, Breastfeed Durham, and as a Community Health Worker for the Durham County Health Department.
+Love has now transitioned her focus to statewide and national first food equity projects, including infant feeding in emergencies.
+Believing that the creation of a breastfeeding family-friendly community can start to ameliorate inequities, she works to promote avenues of support for human milk-feeding families and advocates for policies that protect families’ rights so that each family may meet their own personal goals.

 Melissa Henry